U.S. sees China launch as test of anti-satellite muscle - source

 Monday's rocket launch was similar to launches using the Blue Scout Junior rocket that were conducted by the U.S. Air Force in the 1960s for research on Earth's magnetosphere, McDowell said in an emailed response to questions.

-He said all the previous suborbital launches above 10,000 km had been conducted by the United States.
-All China's previous missile tests went to less than 2,000 km, although Beijing had launched orbital vehicles higher, including to the moon, he said.
+He said all the previous suborbital launches above 10,000 km (6,250 miles) had been conducted by the United States.
+All China's previous missile tests went to less than 2,000 km (1,250 miles), although Beijing had launched orbital vehicles higher, including to the Moon, he said.

-Most scientific suborbital launches are at most 1,500 km or so, McDowell added.
-The 1976 launch was Gravity Probe A, when NASA and McDowell's institute worked together to launch an atomic clock to 10,280 km.
+Most scientific suborbital launches are at most 1,500 km (940 miles) or so, McDowell added.
+The 1976 launch was Gravity Probe A, when NASA and McDowell's institute worked together to launch an atomic clock to 10,280 km (6,425 miles).

 Monday's launch came less than a week after U.S. Deputy Defense Secretary Ashton Carter unveiled what he called a "long overdue" effort to safeguard U.S. national security satellites and develop ways to counter the space capabilities of potential adversaries.